AndrewAscone/Resume/index.md

 *Wilmington, DE*

 **Software Developer** | *Oct 2022 - Jan 2023*
-* Admitted in Zip Code Wilmington’s software development program which accepts less than 10% of applicants; completed over 1000 hours of software development projects in immersive, full-stack training using Agile and Scrum methodologies and test-driven development; gained experience with multiple object-oriented programming languages and frameworks.
+* Admitted in and completed Zip Code Wilmington’s software development program which accepts less than 10% of applicants; completed over 1000 hours of software development projects in immersive, full-stack training using Agile and Scrum methodologies and test-driven development; gained experience with multiple object-oriented programming languages and frameworks.

 *Projects*
 * Group Project: Dialogue Alley - Collaboratively worked on a team of 3 to develop an online forum capable of posting messages, tagging other users, uploading images, and filtering content by user or by hashtag.
 Personally contributed to the front-end design using React and creating the REST API with Spring Boot.
 Developed using Java, Spring Boot, React, and MySQL